 Energy consumption is a critical component of calculating the potential savings for households and businesses of investing in rooftop solar PV.
-The average electricity consumption per year for each state is shown in Figure 13.
+The average electricity consumption per year for each state is shown in Figure 14 using historical data from the AER, ESC, ERAWA, and regional distribution network service providers.